Worried about your child’s posture? New research indicates that you should be. Heres what you can do to help your child avoid a lifetime of pain.

 In fact, our physical health problems only seem to be worsening, with a recent UK study showing that up to 10% of 10-year-old children have signs associated with bad backs and 9% already have at least one degenerative disc.

 Something has changed!
 Whilst the researcher acknowledged that lugging heavy school bags, watching TV, playing video games and poor diets (obesity) have always had adverse effects on physical health, it is now thought that there is another factor at play with texting and excessive tablet use now being implicated.

 In 2013, some 1.91 trillion text messages were sent in the US, according to CTIA, The Wireless Association Smartphone users spend an average of two to four hours per day hunched over their devices, which amounts to 700 to 1,400 hours per year that they are exerting this stress on their spines.
 School children may be even worse off, spending an additional 5,000 hours in this position, according to the study.

 The term text neck has been coined to describe a group of physical conditions associated with excessive use of smartphones and tablets.

 New York spine surgeon Kenneth Hansraj performed a study to assess the incremental effects of a forward-tilted head posture on the neck.
 He concluded that:

-Text neck may lead to early spinal degeneration as excessive loading of the small bones, joints, muscles, nerves of the neck can result in muscle strain, pinched nerves, herniated discs and abnormalities to the necks natural curvature.5 This forward neck posture has also been linked to headaches, neurological problems and heart disease.
+Text neck may lead to early spinal degeneration as excessive loading of the small bones, joints, muscles, nerves of the neck can result in muscle strain, pinched nerves, herniated discs and abnormalities to the necks natural curvature.
+This forward neck posture has also been linked to headaches, neurological problems, and heart disease.

-Others claim that the pressure on your neck and upper back doubles with every 2-3 centimetres of forward head tilt.6
+Others claim that the pressure on your neck and upper back doubles with every 2-3 centimeters of forwarding head tilt.

 When sitting in a collapsed position and looking downward, participants in a study found it much easier to recall hopeless, helpless, powerless, and negative memories, than empowering, positive memories.